Our Research Projects

 XplOit is a project funded within the i:DSem initiative of BMBF and aims to develop a software plattform to support data integration, model development and model validation with medical data using semantic tools.
 As an application scenario XplOit collects and annotates data from patients who underwent hematopoietic stem cell transplantation in the University Hospitals Homburg and Essen.
 Our part of the project is to use this data to develop models predicting critical events after transplantation, for example CMV infection / reactivation, graft-versus-host disease or overall survival.
 Ideally, these predictive models have the potential to warn physicians early and improve clinical care.

-The Centre of Innovative Care (Zentrum für Innovative Versorgung) is a joint project of hospitals in the German Federal State of Baden-Württemberg: Freiburg, Heidelberg, Mannheim, Tübingen and Ulm.
+The Centre of Innovative Care (Zentrum für Innovative Versorgung) is a joint project of university hospitals in the German Federal State of Baden-Württemberg: Freiburg, Heidelberg, Mannheim, Tübingen and Ulm.
 Our project goal is to enhance patient care through the use of new, innovative digital medicine technologies like mobile health apps.
 We aim to further include the patient into the treatment process, to streamline the work of clinicians and caregivers and empower scientific use of the collected data.
 The multimodal integration of processes and data will allow us to better understand diseases and to develop new therapy and prevention concepts in the context of given structures and institutes across Baden-Württemberg.